microsoft/azure-pipelines-tasks/Tasks/PowerShellOnTargetMachines/README.md

 ###The different parameters of the task are explained below:

 * **Machines**: Specify comma separated list of machine FQDNs/ip addresses along with port(optional).
 For example dbserver.fabrikma.com, dbserver_int.fabrikam.com:5986,192.168.34:5986.
 Port when not specified will be defaulted to WinRM defaults based on the specified protocol. i.e., (*WinRM 2.0*):  The default HTTP port is 5985, and the default HTTPS port is 5986..
-Machines field also accepts 'Machine Groups' defined under 'Test' > 'Machines' hub.
+Machines field also accepts 'Machine Groups' defined under 'Test' hub, 'Machines' tab.
 * **Admin Login**: Domain/Local administrator of the target host.
-Format: <Domain or hostname> \ <Admin User>
+Format: &lt;Domain or hostname&gt;\ &lt; Admin User&gt;
 * **Password**:  Password for the adming login.
 It can accept variable defined in Build/Release definitions as '$(passwordVariable)'.
 You may mark variable type as 'secret' to secure it.
 * **Protocol**:  Specifies the protocol that will be used to connect, either HTTP or HTTPS.
 * **PowerShell Script**: The location of the PowerShell script on the target machine like c:\FabrikamFibre\Web\deploy.ps1.
 Environment variables can be also used like $env:windir, $env:systemroot etc.